haixiangyan/security-demo/README.md

 # security-demo
-A repo for simulating network attacks: XSS, CSRF and DDoS.
+A repo for simulating network attacks: XXS, CSRF and DDoS.